24 August, 2022

 What’s a Business Registration Number?

-Company registration numbers are automatically generated by a computer.
+A computer automatically generates company registration numbers.
 You cannot choose your own, nor can they be modified.

 Who Needs a Business Registration Number?